caroleatierney/Paris_Travel_App_Blog/README.md

-# This is the Final Project for Promineo's Fron End Developer Bootcamp
+# This is the Final Project for Promineo's Front End Developer Bootcamp
 ### These are the requirements
 - Using an online API of your choice, create a React project.
 You will be working on this for the next three weeks.
 - Project must meet the following criteria: